-We are asking shareholders to approve the second amendment and restatement of the Foot Locker 2007 Stock Incentive Plan to increase the aggregate share reserve to 14 million shares, inclusive of shares currently remaining under the Stock Incentive Plan, amend the definition of Change in Control and the vesting provisions of awards following a Change in Control, and make certain clarifying amendments to the plan.
-There are currently [X] million shares available for grant under the plan.
-If shareholders approve this proposal, it will result in a net increase of [XX] million shares under the plan.
-The Board of Directors believes that the proposed increase in the share reserve is necessary to insure that a sufficient reserve of Common Stock remains available to meet anticipated future needs in issuing equity incentives and thereby continuing to align our executives' and directors' interests with our shareholders.
+We are asking shareholders to approve the second amendment and restatement of the Foot Locker 2007 Stock Incentive Plan to increase the aggregate share reserve to 14 million shares, inclusive of shares currently remaining under the Stock Incentive Plan, and amend the definition of Change in Control and the vesting provisions of awards following a Change in Control.
+There are currently 1,721,896 million shares available for grant under the plan.
+If shareholders approve this proposal, it will result in a net increase of 12,278,104 million shares under the plan.
+The Board of Directors believes that the proposed increase in the share reserve is necessary to insure that a sufficient reserve of Common Stock remains available to meet anticipated future needs in issuing equity incentives and thereby continuing to align our executives' and nonemployee directors' interests with those of our shareholders.
+We are also seeking shareholder re-approval of the performance goals under the plan.
 A summary of the material features of the Foot Locker 2007 Stock Incentive Plan, as Amended and Restated, is provided beginning on Page 82, and a complete copy of the amended and restated plan is provided in Appendix B beginning on Page B-1.